Algorithms for Fairness in Sequential Decision Making: Fairness Constraints for MDPs

+We primarily focus is on settings where the MDP is known, which includes settings where the decision-maker learns about individuals via their interactions (see example below), but not ones where they learn across individuals.
+We describe a basic extension to unknown MDPs in Section~\ref{sec:rl}.

-We describe an MDP $M_{\text{loan}}$ that models individuals applying for loans.
+\textbf{Example.} We describe an MDP $M_{\text{loan}}$ that models individuals applying for loans.
 We assume each individual has a true probability $p$ of repaying their loan.
-On step $t$, the bank has a prior on $p$ (e.g., a credit score); for simplicity, we assume this prior is a Beta distribution---i.e., $p_t\sim\text{Beta}(\alpha_t,\beta_t)$.
+On step $t$, the bank has an estimate of the distribution of $p$ (e.g., a credit score); we assume this distribution is a Beta distribution---i.e., $p_t\sim\text{Beta}(\alpha_t,\beta_t)$.
 Thus, the states of our MDP $(\alpha_t,\beta_t)$. \footnote{Technically, our MDP is the belief MDP of the POMDP where the state $p$ is unobserved.} The actions are to offer ($a=1$) or deny ($a=0$) a loan.
 If the bank offers a loan, the transitions are